NishikiChisato/DigitalGarden/English Grammar in Use/Present perfect continuous.md

 - WHere have you been?
 I've been looking for you for the last half hour. -> just stopped
 - Chris hasn't been feeling weel recently. -> recently stopped

-With this semantic, we can use the present perfect continuous for repeated actions:
+With this meaning, we can use the present perfect continuous for repeated actions:
 - Silvia is a very good tennis player.
 She's been playing since she was eight.
 - Every morning they meet in the same cafe.
 They've been going there for years.
 In essence, when we use present perfect continuous with **how long/for/since**, we means that the activity started in the past and just stopped or is still happening.

-This semantic is essentially similar to the [[Present perfect simple#^semantic-until-now]], but the difference lies in **present perfect continuous has extra semantic based on present perfect, that is activity just stopped or is still happening**.
+This meaning is essentially similar to the [[Present perfect simple#^meaning-until-now]], but the difference lies in **present perfect continuous has extra meaning based on present perfect, that is activity just stopped or is still happening**.
-^semantic-still-happening
+^meaning-still-happening